-The bill amends Washington state laws to enhance the prior authorization processes for health care services and prescription drugs, aligning them with federal guidelines.
-Effective January 1, 2024, health carriers and health plans are required to make prior authorization determinations within specific time frames: three calendar days for standard electronic requests and one calendar day for expedited requests.
-Additionally, the bill mandates the establishment of a prior authorization application programming interface (API) that complies with federal standards, ensuring that any prior authorization denials are treated as adverse benefit determinations, which are subject to grievance and appeal processes.
-The implementation of the API for prescription drugs is scheduled to begin on January 1, 2027.
+The bill amends existing laws to enhance the prior authorization processes for health care services and prescription drugs, ensuring alignment with federal guidelines.
+Effective January 1, 2024, health carriers are required to make prior authorization determinations within specific time frames: three calendar days for standard electronic requests and one calendar day for expedited requests.
+Additionally, health plans must establish and maintain a prior authorization application programming interface (API) that meets federal standards.
+Denials of prior authorization will be classified as adverse benefit determinations, which will be subject to grievance and appeal processes.

 Substitute Bill: 48.43.830, 41.05.845, 74.09.840